CysecFg/OAuth2-OIDC-Cognito-Playground/README.md

-# Example app to show how Cognito tokens work
+n# Example app to show how Cognito tokens work

 ## Deploy